audioxide/data/data/posts/20150411-reviews-u2-the-joshua-tree.md

   excruciating self-indulgence that turns listeners away from the band's more recent works
 week: 11
+blurb: With the assistance of both Brian Eno and Daniel Lanois, U2 achieved a vast and powerful sound that crucially stopped itself from treading into the territory of the overly bombastic.
+Here we experience U2 without the excruciating self-indulgence that turns listeners away from the band's more recent works
 ---
 author: André
 review: With the assistance of both Brian Eno and Daniel Lanois, U2 achieved a